 Here are some of the mistakes you should avoid when investing in Term deposit

-- Avoid having one fixed deposit account or accounts that are maturing at the same time.
+Avoid having one fixed deposit account or accounts that are maturing at the same time.

 Because your bank will penalize you if you choose to terminate your fixed deposit before it matures.
 It is advisable that you have multiple fixed deposit accounts that will not mature at the same time.
 This will allow you have access to your funds when needed without loosing part of your interest.
 Bank penalty is usually a chunk of the interest accruable to you and I am sure you will not want to loose that.

-- Avoid forgetting your term deposit maturity date.
+Avoid forgetting your term deposit maturity date.

-Most banks have the policy of the rebooking your fixed deposit after it matures for the same tenure and same rate if there are no further instruction from you while others will drop your money in your booking account.
-So always have the maturity date of your investment handy so you don’t loose interest or have investment with uncompetitive terms.
+Most banks have the policy of the rebooking your fixed deposit after it matures for the same tenure and same rate if there are no further instruction from you.
+While others will drop your money in your booking account.
+So always have the maturity date of your investment handy so you don’t lose interest or have investment with non competitive terms.

-- Avoid very long tenures
+Avoid very long tenures

 Just imagine that there is a sudden rise in interest rate and you have tied down your fund for a long term or you need funds to take advantage of a business opportunity with higher yield and you cannot call up your long tenured term deposit investment because the bank will penalize you.